-As discussed earlier, there were two different elements to each data set; the central estimate (the projected temperatures) and the range (the uncertainty).
-For each map, participants were asked to highlight areas that exceeded a specific threshold for the central estimate data and a specific threshold for the range data (e.g. 'Please highlight the area where the central estimate exceeds 29°C and where the range exceeds 9°C').
+As discussed earlier, there were two different elements to each dataset; the central estimate (the projected temperatures) and the range (the uncertainty).
+For each map, participants were asked to highlight areas that exceeded a specific threshold for the central estimate data and a specific threshold for the range data (e.g. 'Please highlight the area where the central estimate exceeds 29° C and where the range exceeds 9° C').
 During the pilot testing phase, it became clear that the sonification technique had to be explained to the users before the main evaluation took place.
-Therefore two training maps were included to allow the users to become familiar with the interface and sonification techniques before starting on the main evaluation.
-These only showed the central estimate data (with one training map using vision and the other using vision & sound) whereas the evaluation maps (Maps 1-4) showed both central estimate and range data1.
-For the evaluation itself the data were represented in three different ways as shown in Table 1 and Figures 2 and 3.
+Therefore, two training maps were included to allow the users to become familiar with the interface and sonification techniques before starting on the main evaluation.
+These only showed the central estimate data (with one training map using vision and the other using vision and sound), whereas the evaluation maps (Maps 1-4) showed both central estimate and range data (more details available in the Supporting information).
+For the evaluation itself the data were represented in three different ways as shown in Table I and Figures 2 and 3.
 The data shown for each map was randomly selected from either mean daily summer temperature or temperature of the warmest day for either 2020s or 2050s.